-Estate Planning, Probate, & Trust Lawyers in Auburn, AL
+Estate Planning, Probate, & Trust Lawyers in Opelika / Auburn

-At Alsobrook Jackson, Attorneys at Law we know that being prepared for the future can save time and money when it comes to estates.
-Attorney Raymond Jackson, understands the proper estate plan is a continuing process and should be started as soon as you have assets important enough to preserve for those you care for.
+At Alsobrook Law Group we know that being prepared for the future can save time and money when it comes to estates.
+Attorney Zach Alsobrook, understands the proper estate plan is a continuing process and should be started as soon as you have assets important enough to preserve for those you care for.
 Great estate plans are designed to grow with you as your life goes on and your goals change.
 We work hard on these plans because they are important.
 The lack of proper planning can cause unwanted taxes to those we wish to take care of.
 Our estate planning services include:

 - preparation of wills,

 - durable powers of attorney to direct assets and investments

 - setting beneficiaries on plans like IRAs, Life Insurance and 401(k) plans

 - creating annual gifts to reduce the tax consequences

 The purpose of a trust in this manner is the management of assets over multiple family generations.
 Trusts can be tailored to avoid certain taxation or to protect the remnants of an estate.
 We prepare, as needed to accomplish the clients’ goals, a variety of trusts, including charitable trusts, so-called “living trusts,” and other forms of grantor trusts, irrevocable life insurance trusts, and qualified personal residence trusts.
 We have extensive experience with contested will, trust, and estate matters in state courts.